LABSS/NetLogo2Mesa/Tutorial.md

 ### 3. Create the setup

-We have our blueprint now is the time to implement the procedures that organize the initial status of the model or simply everything in NetLogo is included in the "setup" procedure.
+Now that we have our blueprint, it is time to implement the procedures that organize the initial status of the model or simply everything that in NetLogo is included in the "setup" procedure.

 ##### What does the Virus on a network Model setup do?

 The setup starts by generating all the necessary nodes (number-of-nodes) and gives it 3 fundamental properties: a position on space (defined by an x and y), an initial state (S) and a value for virus-check-timer.
-If we visualize our space at this point we will see many points stochastically positioned on a space.
-The next step is to join these points creating a network, the algorithm that performs this process is very simple, it defines a maximum number of nodes that depends on average-node-degree and number-of-nodes, starts a cycle of iterations that ends when the total number of links will be greater than the maximum number of links.
-Each iteration a random node is taken and linked to another node nearby, as long as these two do not already have a link.
+If we visualize our space at this point, we will see many points stochastically positioned on a space.
+The next step is to join these points creating a network.
+The algorithm that performs this process is very simple, it defines a maximum number of nodes that depends on average-node-degree and number-of-nodes, starts a cycle of iterations that ends when the total number of links will be greater than the maximum number of links.
+Each iteration, a random node is taken and linked to another node nearby, as long as these two do not already have a link.
 Finally, a number of nodes equal to initial-outbreak-size is set to infected.

 We will analyze and translate into Python procedure by procedure: